 Vancouver Island is home to the most famous orca family in the world, whose behavior has been crucial to marine biology.
 Researchers have been tracking the family since the 1970s, allowing them to learn about the unique social structure of orcas.

 Humpbacks regularly visit the waters around Victoria – creating spectacular shows as they leap out of the water and hunt fish.

 More than 20,000 grey whales travel past the shores of Vancouver Island on the way to their summer feeding grounds in the Bering Sea.
 Grey whales are one of the largest species of whales and can reach up to 15 meters in length.

 You'll also see sea lions, sea otters, dolphins, and a plethora of other marine life in the waters of British Columbia.

 Victoria has a pleasant climate that is famous for some of the mildest weather in Canada.
 In summer the temperature averages 61°F (16°C) – making it ideal for outdoor enthusiasts who want to get out and explore the areas around the city.
 In winter it tends to be wet rather than cold with the lowest average temperature 41°F (5°C).
 This is considered to be warm for Canada, allowing visitors to be out and about all year around.

 Victoria is located on Vancouver Island – around 62 miles (100 km) away from the city of Vancouver on the mainland.
-The journey by car, from Vancouver, takes around 4 hours – taking you down Canada’s scenic Pacific coastline.
+The journey by car is possible by using the ferries from Vancouver, taking you across the Salish Sea and along Canada’s scenic Pacific coastline.

 Alternatively, you could take the 90-minute BC Ferry, which runs between Victoria’s Swartz Bay terminal and the Tsawwassen terminal (around 45 minutes south of Vancouver).
 Ferries generally run at least once every two hours and can carry both passengers and vehicles.
 Visit BCferries.com for times and more information.

 Victoria is serviced by Victoria International Airport (YYJ), which offers flights by both international and local carriers.
 Notable airlines include – Harbour Air, Helijet International, Air Canada, Westjet, and Pacific Coast Airlines.
 Visit their websites for flight schedules and more information.